Milan-Ecsedi/graduation-project-frontend/README.md

 We wanted to make an application where the people can be students and teachers at the same time.
 Everyone can teach and learn from other people.

-## How can i learn
+## How can i learns

 You register a Gritos account, our backend makes it easy.
-You log in and then you can sign up to various courses.
+Log in and then you can sign up to various courses.
 The courses has starting date so you must sign up before it expires.

 ## I want to teach various subjects, how can i publish my courses